-- (a) Undisputed statutory dues including provident fund, employees' state insurance, income tax, sales-tax, service-tax, custom duty, excise duty, VAT, GST, cess and other material statutory dues, as applicable, have generally been regularly deposited to the appropriate authorities, though there has been a slight delay in a few cases.
-Further, no undisputed amounts payable outstanding at the year-end for a period of more than six months from the date they become payable. - (b) There are no dues in respect of Provident Fund, Employees' State Insurance, Income-tax, Sales Tax, Service Tax, Customs Duty, Excise Duty, Value Added Tax, cess, Goods and Services Tax and other material statutory dues in arrears as at March 31, 2021 - (viii) The company has no loans or borrowings payable to a financial institution or a bank or government and no dues payable to debenture holders during the year.
-Accordingly, paragraph 3(viii) of the Order is not applicable. - (ix) The Company did not raise any money by way of initial public offer or further public offer (including debt instruments) and did not obtained any term loan during the year.
-Accordingly, paragraph 3 (ix) of the Order is not applicable. - (x) According to the information and explanations given to us, no material fraud by the Company or on the Company by its officers or employees has been noticed or reported during the course of our audit. - (xi) The Company has not paid or provided for any managerial remuneration.
+- (a) The Company is regular in depositing undisputed statutory dues including provident fund, employees' state insurance, income tax, sales-tax, service-tax, custom duty, excise duty, VAT, GST, cess and other material statutory dues, as applicable, to the appropriate authorities.
+Further, no undisputed amounts payable outstanding at the year-end for a period of more than six months from the date they become payable. - (b) There were no undisputed amounts payable in respect of Provident Fund, Employees' State Insurance, Income-tax, Sales Tax, Service Tax, Customs Duty, Excise Duty, Value Added Tax, cess, Goods and Services Tax and other material statutory dues in arrears as at March 31, 2021 for a period of more than six months from the date they became payable. - (viii) The company has no loans or borrowings payable to a financial institution or a bank or government and no dues payable to debenture holders during the year.
+Accordingly, paragraph 3(viii) of the Order is not applicable.

+The Company did not raise any money by way of initial public offer or further public offer (including debt instruments) and did not obtained any term loan during the year.
+Accordingly, paragraph 3 (ix) of the Order is not applicable.

+- (x) According to the information and explanations given to us, no material fraud by the Company or on the Company by its officers or employees has been noticed or reported during the course of our audit. - (xi) The Company has not paid or provided for any managerial remuneration.
 Accordingly the provisions of Clause 3 (xi) of the Order are not applicable to the Company. - (xii) In our opinion and according to the information and explanations given to us, the Company is not a Nidhi Company.
 Accordingly, paragraph 3(xii) of the Order is not applicable. - (xiii) According to the information and explanations given to us and based on our examination of the records of the Company, all transactions with the related parties are in compliance with section 177 and 188 of the Companies Act, 2013 where applicable and the details of such transactions have been disclosed in the Ind AS financial statements as required by the applicable accounting standards.
-Further, in our opinion, the Company is not required to constitute an audit committee under Section 177 of the Act. - (xiv) According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year.

-According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not entered into noncash transactions with directors or persons connected with him.
-Accordingly, paragraph 3(xv) of the Order is not applicable.

-(xvi) The Company is not required to be registered under section 45-IA of the Reserve Bank of India Act 1934.
+Further, in our opinion, the Company is not required to constitute an audit committee under Section 177 of the Act. - (xiv) According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year. - (xv) According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not entered into non-cash transactions with directors or persons connected with him.
+Accordingly, paragraph 3(xv) of the Order is not applicable. - (xvi) The Company is not required to be registered under section 45-IA of the Reserve Bank of India Act 1934.